xDShot/webm-buddy/README.md

 TODO
 ====

-* Support videos where number of audio tracks is not 1, allow choosing track and encoding without any audio.
+* Support videos where number of audio tracks is not 1 or 0;
-* Nicer feedback.
+* Nicer feedback;
+* Multi-segment cutting.